 SiteGround is one of the officially recommended hosting services by WordPress.org community.
-Definitely most of you may have good experience with SiteGround customer service.
-It is very important to get good customer service, at the same time it is not the only factor required to buy a hosting plan.
-We have hosted one of our site on GoGeek plan and then moved to cloud VPS server later.
-And here we share our opinion on 5 important limitations you should be aware before purchasing a SiteGround hosting plan.
+Definitely most of you may have good experience with SiteGround customer service in the past.
+Though it is important to get good customer service, it is not the only factor required to buy a hosting plan.
+We have hosted one of our sites on GoGeek plan then moved to cloud VPS server and using it for more than 5 years.
+Here we share our opinion on 5 important reasons you should be aware before purchasing any SiteGround hosting plans.

 SiteGround calculates server resources utilization in different manner than many other hosting companies.
 For example, below is the limit of the highest shared hosting plan GoGeek.

 - CPU Seconds / Program and Script Executions: 4000/hour, 40000/day, 800000/month

 - Average Process Execution Time per Day: 4 seconds

 - Shared Service CPU Usage: No more than 20% for a period longer than 10 seconds